celery/celery/docs/getting-started/next-steps.rst

     $ celery multi start w1 -A proj -l info --pidfile=/var/run/celery/%n.pid \
                                             --logfile=/var/log/celery/%n%I.log

-With the multi command you can start multiple workers, and there is a powerful command-line syntax to specify arguments for different workers too, e.g:
+With the multi command you can start multiple workers, and there's a powerful command-line syntax to specify arguments for different workers too, e.g: